ntampellini/TSCoDe/TO_DO.md

 # To Do List

+- carbene class
-- SE refinement of ensembles through MOPAC
+- test refinement for bimolecular
 - Generate input from TS geometry
 - cythonize linalg tools?